wgroeneveld/go-jamming/README.md

 Approved mentions will have their domain added to the whitelist.
 Rejected mentions will have their domain added to the blacklist.

+Read more about how spam moderation works at https://brainbaking.com/post/2022/04/fighting-webmention-and-pingback-spam/

 ### Manually blacklisting partial domains

 In that case, simply add the domain to the `blacklist` in `config.json`.